Search/Buscar

 Hispanic Culture: Aquí Se Habla Español

-In Hispanic culture, the Spanish language is considered just as important as all other values.
-Not speaking Spanish, which usually happens with grand kids, is anathema and will incur the title of “Gringo” (a slang term for White American).
-The idea is that you are forgetting your language (your roots) and do not want to be […]
+In Hispanic culture the Spanish language is considered just as important as all other values (This is true of other cultures as well)[1] in establishing their identity.
+Not speaking Spanish, which usually happens with grandkids incurs shaming them with the title of “Gringo” (a slang term for White American) and not fully embracing your own cultural […]

 A Short Summary of A Future For The Latino Church